NazgulT/function-parser/README.md

 Important
 =========
 It is important to put parentheses correctly.
-Remeber to always parenthesize function symbols.
+Remember to always parenthesize function symbols.

+It is important to download the full working project with inference step included.
+Due to limited storage memory of master repository, the full project is stored in Release v3.0.
+It contains all necessary binaries and libraries along with everything that is in master.
+Download the project in .tar.gz, unpack, go to the folder and see Usage section for how to run it.

 Output format
 =============